 Lammers said, “The superintendent at that time then suggested I run for the school board, so I did.”

-She won the seat in a very close election in 2009, and went on to be reelected for a second term.
+She won the seat in 2009, and went on to be reelected for a second term.
 Board members are term limited and she retired from the board in 2017.

 SVVSD superintendent, Don Haddad said, "Debbie is one of the most outstanding individuals in our community.
 She has been an incredible advocate for the St. Vrain Valley Schools and I can't think of anyone more deserving of this recognition.
 I will always be grateful for the wonderful support Debbie has given me and everyone in our school district."